Nyeinchanaung/legalexi/README.md

 - Patsachon Pattakulpong (st124952)
 - Nyein Chan Aung (st125553)

-### Overview
-- This research introduces a system for automating Non-Disclosure Agreement (NDA) generation.
-It integrates spaCy (Named Entity Recognition) and Legal-BERT for extracting key legal clauses and user intent, enhanced by a Qwen-7B model fine-tuned with LoRA on the ContractNLI dataset.
-The clauses are dynamically populated into NDA templates using Jinja2.
-Evaluation using BERTScore yielded high precision (81.47%), recall (78.69%), and F1 score (80.05%).
-The system demonstrates improved drafting efficiency, accessibility, and clause alignment.

-### Key Highlights
-#### Our Objective

-Automate the creation of legally sound NDAs using NLP and machine learning techniques.

-#### Pipeline Design

-Extracts contract information and user intent using Legal-BERT and spaCy.
+## Automated NDA Generator

+This project presents an **automated legal document generation system**, specifically designed to create **Non-Disclosure Agreements (NDAs)** using cutting-edge **Natural Language Processing (NLP)** and deep learning techniques.

+The system integrates
+- **spaCy-based Named Entity Recognition (NER)** for extracting key legal entities,
+- **Legal-BERT** for legal intent detection, and
-Fine-tuned Qwen-7B model performs clause-level legal reasoning.
+- a **Qwen-7B model fine-tuned via LoRA** on the ContractNLI dataset for clause-level legal reasoning.

-Jinja2 templating engine assembles tailored NDAs dynamically.

-#### Evaluation Results

-Precision: 81.47%, Recall: 78.69%, F1 Score: 80.05%.
+Generated clauses are dynamically populated into a Jinja2-based NDA template, producing **fully customized and legally compliant documents**.

+### Key Contributions

+- A hybrid pipeline that combines **rule-based extraction** and **model-driven reasoning** for legal clause generation
+- Fine-tuning of **Qwen-7B** using **Low-Rank Adaptation (LoRA)** to improve clause-level classification performance
+- Full-stack **Flask web interface** to support real-time, end-to-end document generation and interaction
-Demonstrates semantic accuracy and robust legal alignment.
+- High semantic accuracy demonstrated with **BERTScore (F1: 80.05%)**, reflecting the quality and legal coherence of the generated contracts

-#### Significance

-Reduces drafting time and costs.

-Enhances accessibility for individuals and businesses without legal expertise.

-Advances automation of legal workflows through AI integration.
+This project showcases how legal document automation can reduce time and cost, improve accessibility, and ensure clarity and compliance—all through the power of NLP.

 ## References

 - Wenyuan Gu, Jiale Han, Haowen Wang, Xiang Li, and Bo Cheng.
 2025. *Explain-Analyze-Generate: A Sequential Multi-Agent Collaboration Method for Complex Reasoning.* Proceedings of the 31st International Conference on Computational Linguistics (COLING 2025).